Cluster headache: Other

 Intranasal lidocaine (sprayed in the ipsilateral nostril) may be an effective treatment with patient resistant to more conventional treatment.

 Octreotide administered subcutaneously has been demonstrated to be more effective than placebo for the treatment of acute attacks.

 Sub-occipital steroid injections have shown benefit and are recommended for use as a transitional therapy to provide temporary headache relief as more long term prophylactic therapies are instituted.

 Epidemiology

 Cluster headache affects about 0.1% of the general population at some point in their life.
 Males are affected about four times more often than females.
 The condition usually starts between the ages of 20 and 50 years, although it can occur at any age.
-About one in five of adults reports the onset of cluster headache between 10 and 19 years.
+About one in five affected adults report the onset of cluster headache between 10 and 19 years of age.

 History

 The first complete description of cluster headache was given by the London neurologist Wilfred Harris in 1926, who named the disease migrainous neuralgia.
-Descriptions of CH date to 1745 and probably earlier.
+Descriptions of cluster headache date to 1745 and probably earlier.